Can Headphones Dent Your Head?

 Others find it impossible to get comfortable because the pressure is so great.
 If you’re having trouble with that pressure, try loosening them a little bit.
 You may find that you can get more comfort and a better listening experience.

 Wear your headphone at the back and not the top to relieve pressure

 If you experience headphones dent and headphone air you can always wear them at the back of your head.
 This is because when you wear them at the top of your head, you may feel as if the pressure is crushing you.
-Wearing them on the back of your head allows for both a stable fit and a more comfortable sense for you.
+Wearing them on the back of your head allows for a stable fit, saves you from headphone dent, and a more comfortable sense for you.